ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Default value: 0.

-## background_part_check_time_to_total_time_ratio

-Limit on ratio of time spent by background check to total time spent on part checks.
-0.01 means background checks can't spent more than 1% of time for part checks

-Type: Double

-Default: 0.5

 ## proxy {#proxy}

 Define proxy servers for HTTP and HTTPS requests, currently supported by S3 storage, S3 table functions, and URL functions.